1945 Alabama Crimson Tide football team: Keesler Field

 To open the 1945 season, the Crimson Tide were originally scheduled to play a game against the Jackson Army Air Base at Denny Stadium.
 On September 8 coach Thomas announced that Jackson had canceled its entire 1945 schedule due to heavy cuts in personnel at the base.
-After unsuccessfully being able to schedule a replacement home game for the Jackson date, on September 23, coach Thomas announced the Crimson Tide would open the season against Keesler AAF in Biloxi, Mississippi.
+After unsuccessfully being able to schedule a replacement home game for the Jackson date, on September 23, coach Thomas announced the Crimson Tide would open the season against Keesler Field in Biloxi, Mississippi.
 Against the Fliers, Alabama won 21–0 before a crowd of 14,000 military personnel.

 After they took a 7–0 lead, Alabama scored their second touchdown when Lowell Tew scored on a nine-yard reverse off a Harry Gilmer handoff lat in the first quarter.
 Tew then scored the final points of the game in the third quarter on a 20-yard reverse for a touchdown.
 In the game, Alabama rushed for a total of 226 yards, but Gilmer only completed a single pass for ten-yards.